craftcms/docs/docs/commerce/3.x/shipping.md

 # Shipping

-The shipping system in Craft Commerce faciliates adding shipping costs to the cart.
+Craft Commerce includes a shipping system for adding shipping costs to a cart.

 ::: warning
-Shipping features differ depending on your [edition](editions.md) of Craft Commerce.
+[Shipping features differ](#edition-differences) depending on your edition of Craft Commerce.
 :::

-In the Lite edition of Craft Commerce only two fixed shipping costs can be configured:

-1. A single fixed per-order shipping cost
-2. A per-item fixed shipping cost

-These shipping cost settings can be updated in Commerce → Settings → General, and show up on every order made when running the Lite edition of Craft Commerce.
-You can set these to zero if no shipping costs need to be added to the order.

-In the Pro edition of Commerce, complex shipping rules including categories, zones and rules are available.
-The core components of the shipping system are:

-- Shipping categories
-- Shipping zones
-- Shipping methods and rules

-Shipping methods and rules are at the core of the shipping engine in the Pro edition of Craft Commerce.
-The shipping rules use shipping categories, shipping zones, and additional order conditions to determine which shipping methods are available to the cart for customer selection.
+You can add any number of [shipping methods](#shipping-methods) to your store, where each one’s purpose is to supply relevant *shipping options* for an order at checkout.

+The shipping method determines relevant options with its [shipping rules](#shipping-rules) and the store’s [shipping categories](#shipping-categories) and [shipping zones](#shipping-zones) configured in the control panel.

+A store manager can see and manage these shipping details via **Commerce** → **Shipping** in the control panel.

+Let’s look at each of these factors, starting with the broader shipping categories and zones.

 ## Shipping Categories

-Shipping categories are a way to identify different types of products to the shipping system.
+Shipping categories are used to classify products according to how they’re shipped.
+At least one shipping category is required, but you can use any number of them.

-When defining a product type, you can see the shipping categories products of that type can belong to.
-When setting up individual products, an author can choose which of the available shipping categories that product belongs to.

-When setting up a shipping category, you can select which product types are available to it.
+In the control panel, you’ll see the relationship between products and shipping categories in several places:

+1. When creating or editing a shipping category from **Commerce** → **Shipping** → **Shipping Categories**, an **Available to Product Types** field lets store managers select the product types the category should be available to.
+2. When creating or editing a [product type](products-variants.md#product-types), you’ll have a read-only view of the shipping categories available to it in the **Tax & Shipping** tab.
+3. When editing an individual product, the default shipping category will be selected in a dropdown along with any other categories available for that product type.

-While setting up shipping rules, you have the ability to include those shipping categories into the rule’s conditions and costs.
+While setting up [shipping rules](#shipping-rules), the available shipping categories can factor into the rule’s conditions and costs.

+TODO: improve this example with actual configuration or move it to a section with examples since these things are all related

-For example, you might set up a shipping rule that’s unavailable if the cart contains a product in a specific shipping category.
+For example, you might set up a shipping rule that’s unavailable when the cart has a product in a specific shipping category.
 You might have another shipping rule that returns special prices for different categories of products in the cart.

 ## Shipping Zones

-Shipping zones are areas you ship to.
-Shipping zones can be made up of one or more countries, and (optionally) further specify one or more states within those countries.
+Shipping zones are geographical areas your store ships to.
+Shipping zones can be made up of one or more countries, and (optionally) specify one or more states within those countries.
 They can also provide a zip code condition formula.

 For example, you might make one zone for the USA and Canada, and another zone for the international countries you ship to.

-These zones can then be used within the shipping rules as conditions to match on the customer’s shipping address.
+Like shipping categories, these tax zones can factor into [shipping rule](#shipping-rules) conditions and costs.
+Shipping zones can be used for conditions that apply to the customer’s shipping address.

-Tax Zones are either country-based, matching the shipping address to the list of countries in the zone, or state-based, matching the shipping address to the list of states in the zone.
+### Zip code condition formula

 In addition to country and state matching, an address can match a zip code condition formula.

-### Zip code condition formula

 A zip code condition formula is an expression written in [Twig’s expression syntax](https://twig.symfony.com/doc/2.x/templates.html#expressions) that returns `true` or `false`.